Southmoreland Primary Center

 National Model of a Professional Learning Community at Work (2013)

-Ranked the Most Overachieving District for the third consecutive year in the Region and #4 Most Overachieving School District in the Commonwealth of Pennsylvania (2016)
+Ranked the #2 Most Overachieving District in the Region and #6 Most Overachieving School District in the Commonwealth of Pennsylvania (2018)